muc-fluechtlingsrat/bamf-asylgeschaeftsstatistik-downloader/README.md

 Your new csv files will be in the ´archiv´ folder.
     * YYYYMM.pdf is the source document from BAMF
     * YYYYMM.csv is the csv that ´Tabula´ creates
-    * YYYYMM_extracted.csv is a cleaned version, but no content changed
+    * YYYYMM_extracted.csv is a cleaned version, but no content changed or added.

 Then run